axil/bokehlab/README.md

 # bokehlab

-This is a thin wrapper over the excellent interactive plotting library bokeh to introduce the familiar matplotlib/MatLab syntax.
+Bolehlab is an interactive plotting library with the familiar matplotlib/matlab syntax.
-Works both in classic jupyter-notebook and JupyterLab.
+Built upon an excellent lib `bokeh`.
+Works in both classic jupyter-notebook and JupyterLab.

 ## Installation: